mohammadp1001/RenewableInsight/README.md

 # RenewableInsight

 RenewableInsight is a Streamlit-powered application for analyzing renewable energy trends.
-The app helps users visualize real-time and historical renewable energy data, utilizing current weather and energy pricing information.
+This is a demo app to visualize real-time and historical renewable energy data, utilizing current weather and energy pricing information.

 ## Technologies Used